 So, I have the bait, but… now what?

-I could spend a while typing out instructions for a clinch knot, but thousands have done it more eloquently than myself.
-Research a clinch knot and learn it well.
+I could spend a while typing out instructions for a clinch knot, but thousands have done it more eloquently than I. Research a clinch knot and learn it well.
 It’s your best friend on tournament day when you’re hunting for dinner, or even just casting to burn time.
 Go on, I’ll wait.

-Okay, now that you know the clinch knot, let’s talk about the most common rigs used today!
+Okay, now that you know the clinch knot, let’s talk about some bass fishing rigs for beginners

 Let’s start with the Texas Rig.
 The Texas Rig has taken the fishing world by storm for the past couple of decades.
 By threading a simple slip sinker onto your line, securing an EWG hook to your line with a clinch knot, and impaling a bait on the hook, you can assemble the most effective tool in your arsenal.